0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 Rust is both lower-level and higher-level than Go, and Java, and Python, and nearly all other popular languages.

-This is in large part thanks to the incredible lisp style macro system coupled with the unsafe system, that allows you to keep writing Rust when other languages have to reach for C, or build tools.
+This is in large part thanks to the incredible macro system, which is as powerful as it is in lisp, coupled with the unsafe system, that allows you to keep writing Rust when other languages have to reach for C, or build tools.

 Both these features deserve their own videos, and I have made two already, watch my "turtles" video, pinned here, or my deep-dive into macros, my 'Witchcraft' video.